MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 ![Screenshot of a content library of photos displayed as a grid view.](images/gridview-simple-example-final.png)

-## Compare ListView and GridView with the ItemsRepeater control
+## Which collection control should you use?
+A Comparison with ItemsRepeater

 It's important to understand the differences between these types of controls before you decide which one to use.

 ### ListView and GridView

-The feature-rich ListView and GridView controls work *out of box*, which means that they require no customization.
-They *can* be customized easily, but each has its own built-in UI and UX and is designed to display nearly any type of collection as is.
+The feature-rich ListView and GridView controls work *out of box*.
+They require no customization, but they can be customized easily.
+Each has its own built-in UI and UX and is designed to display nearly any type of collection as is.

 ### ItemsRepeater